Seven tips about studying in Germany

 4. Where to find low-cost accommodation

 No other kind of accommodation is as popular: many international students in Germany live in student halls of residence.
 It is almost impossible to find lower cost accommodation.
 The costs for a single room are between 160 and 300 euros.
 Depending on the study location, however, they can be higher.
-A student hall finder at study-in.de offers information, addresses and advice on how to apply.
+A student hall finder at study-in-germany.de offers information, addresses and advice on how to apply.

 5. Take care of bureaucracy with a few clicks